Born 1972, in Haiti. Lived in Santa Fe and L.A; right now in Washington, DC. United States.

 3-D moved to Santa Fe, New Mexico, as a young adult and was taken there under the creative wing of artist and mentor Neo Tavios.
 Tavios, internationally known for his wild use of color and shape, helped him refine his aesthetics to better fit the collage form.
 3-D has never stopped creating since.

 3-D has exhibited in Los Angeles, Santa Fe, and Washington, DC.
-His work has received favorable critical and collector recognition.
+His work has received favorable critic and collector recognition.